g-insana/ffdb.py/README.md

 ## Download and installation

 `ffdb` is pure python code.
 It has no platform-specific dependencies and should thus work on all platforms.
-It requires the packages `requests` and `sortedcontainers`.
+It requires the packages `requests` `pycrypto` and `sortedcontainers`.
 The latest version of `ffdb` can be installed by typing either:

 ``` bash